SebastianBocquet/pygtc/docs/installation.rst

 Required packages
 ~~~~~~~~~~~~~~~~~

-pygtc is written in Python 2.7 and requires the following packages:
+pygtc is compatible with Python 2.7 and 3.6 and requires the following packages:

 * numpy >= 1.5
 * matplotlib >= 1.5.3 (preferably >= 2.0)